In 2020 it is estimated that the global value of the affiliate marketing industry is around $12 billion.

 This model is ideal for merchants too as conversion rates are higher than with traditional affiliate marketing.
 Consumers benefit from a much more streamlined user experience, which means the new approach of converting at the point of inspiration is a win-win-win situation.

-Will embedded e-commerce work everywhere?
+Will embedded commerce work everywhere?

 Affiliate links are ubiquitous on the web, but will embedded e-commerce replace them everywhere going forward?

-Embedded e-commerce has in the past years proven itself to work in every imaginable medium, vertical, sector and type of content.
+Embedded commerce has in the past years proven itself to work in every imaginable medium, vertical, sector and type of content.
 It can be applied profitably in any type of context where there are large volumes of traffic on a digital surface.

 The biggest factor limiting the adoption of embedded e-commerce over affiliate marketing is that running e-commerce means slightly more work than adding outbound links to your site.
 Maintaining a store, creating buyable product articles and collections all takes time from your team.
 The effort is compensated through higher commissions and conversion rates, which makes it more profitable.
+Therefore it’s most likely that publishers will adopt both strategies and use them side by side.

 Technically the implementation of embedded e-commerce is just as easy today as affiliate links.
 At Tipser we signed one of the biggest websites in Northern Europe this summer and we were selling products within two weeks from signing the contract.